Every January, Collins Dictionary selects its top ten words and phrases of the

 Rather, the virus was a catalyst.
 What actually enabled the upheaval in our working

-habits was two converging sets of opinion.
+habits was two converging sets of opinions.

 Firstly, there was an increasingly vocal group of (mostly younger) professionals